 Learn what label trees are and how you can manage them.

 A label tree is a collection of labels that may be flat or in a tree-like structure.
 This can be a taxonomy, a custom classification scheme or something entirely different.
 Label trees can be attached to multiple projects.
-If a label tree is attached to a project, all labels of the label tree are available to be attached to annotations or images in this project.
+If a label tree is attached to a project, all labels of the label tree are available to be attached to annotations, images or videos in this project.

 Every user is allowed to create label trees.
 To create a label tree, click on the button on the dashboard (or here).
 When you successfully created a label tree you will be redirected to the label tree overview.
-The overview shows you a list of all labels, projects and users that are associated with the label tree as well as several controls to modify the label tree.
+The overview shows you lists of all labels, projects and users in several tabs that are associated with the label tree, as well as controls to modify the label tree.

 A label tree can be either public or private.
 Public label trees are available to be attached to any project and can be viewed by any user.
 Private label trees, however, can only be attached to specifically "authorized" projects.
 If a label tree is private, it is only visible for members of the label tree or for members of any project to which the label tree is attached.

 The visibility of a label tree can be set when it is created.
 It can also be changed later by label tree admins.
-To do this, click on the button.
+To do this, open the dropdown menu at the top of the label tree overview and click .
 This will activate a select element where you can choose a new visibility.
 Finally, click to apply the change.

 The labels of a label tree can only be modified by label tree members.
+Label tree members are listed in the tab of the label tree overview.
+The tab is only visible for label tree admins.
 Each member has one of two roles: admin or editor.
-To modify label tree members you must be admin for the label tree.
-Click on the button of the members panel to modify members.
-Enter a username and choose a role to add a new member.
-Choose a new user role for existing members to modify them.
-Click the × button to remove a member.
+In the tab, enter a username and choose a role in the input fields on the right to add a new member.
+To modify an existing member, hover the mouse over the name.
+Choose a new user role for existing members to modify them or click the button to remove a member.

 A label tree editor can view the label tree even if it is private.
 Also, they can create and modify labels of the tree.